DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FOREX-CONTRACT/PROCESSING/Link-forex-contract.md

 Go to **Forex contracts > Forex contracts > All forex contracts**

-Purchase order headers can be allocated to forex contracts via:

 - Select the applicable forex contract.
--	On the Action Pane, on the **Forex contracts** tab, select **Link to document**.
+- On the Action Pane, on the **Forex contracts** tab, select:
+    - **Link to purchase order** to allocate the contract to Purchase order header(s)
+    - **Link to invoice journal** to allocate the contract to Invoice journal line(s)

 <ins>Option 1 - Manually allocate amounts</ins>
--	Select the applicable **Purchase order(s)**.
+-	Select the applicable **Purchase order(s)** or **Invoice journal line(s)**.
 If the selected document’s unallocated amount is less than the forex contract’s amount, the user will be able to select multiple documents until the forex contract amount has been fully allocated.
 -	Enter amount in **Allocate** field, amounts needs to be:
     - Less or equal to the document’s unallocated amount.
     - Less or equal to the forex contract’s unallocated amount.